We Sing

 We Sing is a 2009 music video game for Wii, re-released in 2016 for Xbox One and PlayStation 4.
 It was developed by French studio Le Cortex, produced by Wired Productions and published by Nordic Games.

 It is the first singing game to support 4 players simultaneously each with their own microphone.

 The 2016 reboot of the game, supporting up to 10 singers We Sing is distributed as a software only version or a two microphone and game bundle pack.

 Gameplay

 The gameplay is similar to the SingStar series of video games.
 Players sing along with music in order to score points, matching pitch and rhythm.

 The game can be played with up to 4 people.

-Release
+Development and release

 The launch event for the UK market for We Sing took place at the main Game store on Oxford Street London on 19 November 2009.
 It was promoted by The X Factor girl group Miss Frank.

+In February 2016, Nordic Games, Wired Productions and Le Cortex established a new company for production of We Sing games.